lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 }
 ```

 Protocol extensions go after the main declaration and are separated by a ```// MARK: -``` comment with the protocol name.
-It results in a nice "table of contents" in the file navigator window of an IDE.
+It results in a nice "table of contents" in the file navigator window of an IDE:

 **Do**: